 Worse, these drug users tend to acquire medicine tolerance.
 Continuous use reduces the drug’s effectiveness.
 Therefore, the patient demands stronger and more frequent doses.
 The danger starts here.

 Attending physicians might be reluctant to prescribe larger and more frequent doses of Xanax when they suspect their patients are beginning to develop an addiction to it or beginning to use it recreationally and not therapeutically.
 Doctors are, however, believed to be the biggest “pushers” of this drug as the authorized use of Xanax is unbelievably large.

 Policemen cannot pull in random suspects for drug testing because this would defy their Constitutional rights.
-However, organizations that vet people for employment and other such engagements are permitted to impose a drug test on every applicant up for consideration.
-These companies find it necessary to have drug-free workplaces, not only to weed out drug offenders, but to make sure that people legally undergoing medication do not pose any danger to themselves, fellow workers, and the work itself due to the debilitating effects such drugs may have on their performance and health.
+Organizations that screen applicants for jobs and other opportunities may require a drug test.
+These companies find it necessary to have drug-free workplaces not only to weed out drug offenders, but to ensure that people legally undergoing medication do not pose any danger to themselves, fellow workers, or the work itself due to the debilitating effects such drugs may have on their performance and health.

 Do these tests work?

 Legally-sanctioned Benzodiazepine tests can detect Xanax in a patient.
 These are business and government’s all-in-one drug testing cups.
 The test subject only needs to urinate in the multi-panel testing cup and wait for the results to show on the sensitive panels.

 It is, of course, important to purchase these multi-panel testing cups from reputable suppliers such as Ovus Medical to ensure accuracy and compliance with State regulations.